Alejogb1/job-board/blog-data/why-is-my-statsmodels-arima-predict-function-raising-a-typeerror.md

 id: "why-is-my-statsmodels-arima-predict-function-raising-a-typeerror"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I’ve seen this `TypeError` with `statsmodels`' ARIMA `predict()` function more times than I’d like to count, often after a seemingly successful model fitting.
 It usually stems from a mismatch between the input you're providing to the `predict()` method and what the model expects, and it’s not always as obvious as a simple data type error.

 My experience in financial time series modeling, for example, taught me the importance of aligning date indices correctly.
 I remember a particularly frustrating situation where we were forecasting daily stock prices, and our prediction function kept throwing `TypeError`s.
 It took a good couple of hours of debugging to pinpoint the issue, which wasn't in the model’s implementation itself, but in the index of the dataframe used for prediction.

 The root cause often involves how `statsmodels` handles time series indices and the parameters used when fitting the ARIMA model versus those used when calling `predict()`.
 Let me break it down into common culprits, and then I will illustrate solutions with code.

-The first and most prevalent source of this error is mismatch in the *index* of your prediction dataframe. `statsmodels` is very sensitive to the type and structure of the index you use, specifically when you are using dates.
+The first and most prevalent source of this error is mismatch in the _index_ of your prediction dataframe. `statsmodels` is very sensitive to the type and structure of the index you use, specifically when you are using dates.
 When you fit the model, the index structure of the training data is implicitly ‘captured’ within the model.
 When you attempt to predict, the index of the dataset being passed into `predict()` needs to align with that, otherwise `statsmodels` doesn't know how to interpret the start and end points of your prediction.
-This includes matching not only the data type (e.g. `datetime64`, `pd.DatetimeIndex`), but also the *frequency* if one is present.
+This includes matching not only the data type (e.g. `datetime64`, `pd.DatetimeIndex`), but also the _frequency_ if one is present.
 A simple integer index will also work, provided it matches from the fitted model.
 A mismatch, and you get that dreaded `TypeError`.

 Another common cause is related to the parameters you feed into the `predict()` function.
 The `start` and `end` arguments in `predict()`, which are often index-based, must align to the structure of the index captured during model fitting.
 Providing values outside the valid range of your fitted index will definitely cause an error.
-If the model was fit using a `datetime` index, then the start and end parameters *must* also be datetimes, and they must lie within the valid range that the model "knows".
+If the model was fit using a `datetime` index, then the start and end parameters _must_ also be datetimes, and they must lie within the valid range that the model "knows".
 Similarly, if you fitted with an integer-based index, those should match.
 It is all about consistency.

 Also, pay close attention to how the `dynamic` argument in `predict()` interacts with your index.
 If `dynamic=True`, prediction is recursively done, and the index range should allow for iterative forecasts starting from the specified `start` value.
 If the index isn’t structured such that the recursive prediction can proceed, you’ll encounter that `TypeError`.
 Also, the `exog` parameter, if used when fitting the model, must also be present with appropriate shapes in the call to `predict()`.